 The cut at the U.S. Open will be the Top 60 players and ties after 36 holes making it into the weekend.
 At Oakmont with the notoriously tough course showing its teeth as expected early on in the tournament, the cut line could be a massive sweat for players who want to vie for a major championship by first making it to the weekend.
 Trouble lies on ust about every hole at Oakmont, so the cut line sweat could be sweatier than in most tournaments, including the three other majors.

 The majority of the favorites at the 2025 U.S. Open, including Scottie Scheffler, Bryson DeChambeau, and Rory McIlroy, didn't play all that well to begin the tournament in Round 1, all shooting at least 3-over for the first 18 holes of their week.
-Though they aren't currently in danger of missing the cut, another round that poor could make the danger quite real based on the projected U.S. Open cut line.
+That put them in immediate danger of missing the projected U.S. Open cut line.

 So let's dive into the full rules, how the cut rules compare to other majors, the projected cut near the end of the first round at the 2025 U.S. Open, and even a look at the history of cuts in both the U.S. Open in recent years and the most recent events at Oakmont.